 Consumption based IT is gaining traction as organizations consider new projects, using it to spread out start up costs based on utilization.
 The new projects certainly need protection.
 There is also an opportunity for IT to leverage consumption based IT to address existing pain points, and one of the best places to start is data protection.
 Consumption based Data Protection makes it practical for IT to completely switch over to a new data protection application and make sure it has the appropriate hardware to drive the process.

-To learn more about both sides of consumption based IT, register now and join Storage Switzerland, Veeam and HPE for our live webinar “Consumption Based Data Management Providing Peace of Mind.”
+To learn more about both sides of consumption based IT, register now and join Storage Switzerland, Veeam and HPE for our on demand webinar “Consumption Based Data Management Providing Peace of Mind.”